littlebee/bumble-build/README.md

 See react-datum [grunt file](https://github.com/zulily/react-datum/blob/master/Gruntfile.coffee), [webpack.config](https://github.com/zulily/react-datum/blob/master/webpack.config.coffee) for example usage.

 See [bumble-docs](https://github.com/littlebee/bumble-docs) for information on documentation generator used.
+Note that docs and examples are not built by default.
+You will need to run `grunt docs` from your project root and you may only want to do that in your gh-pages branch.

 ## Grunt